swarnimaprasad/FlightTrackerApp/README.md

 # ✈️ Flight Tracker & Analysis Android App

-A Kotlin-based Android application that tracks real-time flight information using the **AviationStack API**, displays flight details, and embeds **FlightAware** live maps and history.
+A Kotlin-based Android application which tracks real-time flight information using the **AviationStack API**, displays flight details, and embeds **FlightAware** live maps and history.
 The app also stores flight data using **Room DB** and performs background analysis using **WorkManager**, with a modern dashboard UI built using **Jetpack components**.

 ---